 Essential maintenance and emergency works continue, with everyone’s health and wellbeing the priority.
 Read our commonly asked customer questions about how we will work with you if we are completing essential works or repairs around or inside your property.

 We’ve revised our own events calendar and withdrawn mobile water fountain bookings for the immediate time, consistent with government advice to cancel mass gatherings.
 Read more about our community events support.

 There’s no need to buy bottled water for drinking.
 Safe, clean tap water will continue to be supplied directly to your home every day.

 Drinking water in Australia is high quality and is well treated.
-There is no evidence that drinking water will be affected by the COVID-19 virus or that it is transmitted by drinking water.
+There is no evidence that drinking water will be affected by coronavirus virus or that it is transmitted by drinking water.